manjuv1/Test/README.md

 ### Install Docker

-See [here](https://docs.docker.com/engine/install/ubuntu/) for details on how to install Docker in Ubuntu.

-See [here](https://docs.rockylinux.org/gemstones/docker/) for details on how to install Docker in Rocky Linux.

 See [Docker in Ubuntu](https://docs.docker.com/engine/install/ubuntu/) or [Docker in Rocky Linux](https://docs.rockylinux.org/gemstones/docker/) for Docker installation.

-Add the user to the docker group.
+After successfully installing docker, add the user to the docker group.

 ```bash
 sudo usermod -aG docker <YOUR_USER>